MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 To set the QuickEntry property from Designer, select the field or column heading, and then choose either **Include in Quick Entry** (sets the **QuickEntry** property to `true`) or **Exclude from Quick Entry** (sets the **QuickEntry** property to `false`).

-For more information about Quick Entry, from a user perspective, see [Accelerating Data Entry Using Quick Entry](/dynamics365/business-central/ui-enter-data?branch=master#QuickEntry) in the [!INCLUDE[prodshort](includes/prodshort.md)] Application Help.
+For more information about Quick Entry, from a user perspective, see [Accelerating Data Entry Using Quick Entry](/dynamics365/business-central/ui-enter-data#QuickEntry) in the [!INCLUDE[prodshort](includes/prodshort.md)] Application Help.

+## Working with the Navigation Menu and Navigation Bar

+Designer lets you add actions that link to pages and reports in the navigation bar.
+Use the bookmark icon on the target page or report, or in the Tell Me window that allows you to efficiently create multiple links.
+You can also move actions in the Navigation Bar into groups or subgroups in the Navigation Menu.
+For more information on bookmarking see [Bookmark a Link to a Page or Report on Your Role Center](https://docs.microsoft.com/dynamics365/business-central/ui-bookmarks).

 ## Working with Actions